-- (1) ROW widths shown represent the minimum number of feet needed to construct the roadway and bike infrastructure; or in some cases, the amount of ROW already dedicated. - (2) The City of Gaithersburg Line cuts across M-83 in several locations, therefore only the portions under the County's jurisdiction are shown in this table. - (3) Goshen Road is planned to be widened to an interim section of 4-lanes within a 107-foot ROW; design presented to the Planning Board 1/14/10. - (4) The 70 feet ROW illustrated on Figure 18 is preferred, but a minimum of 56 feet could be considered, where necessary, to accommodate recommended land uses while protecting environmentally sensitive areas and reflecting the existing neighborhood character.
+- (1) ROW widths shown represent the minimum number of feet needed to construct the roadway and bike infrastructure; or in some cases, the amount of ROW already - (2) These are the number of planned through travel lanes for each segment, not including lanes for turning, parking, acceleration, deceleration, or other purposes auxiliary to through travel. - (3) The City of Gaithersburg Line cuts across M-83 in several locations, therefore only the portions under the County's jurisdiction are shown in this table. - (4) Goshen Road is planned to be widened to 4 through lanes within a minimum 103-foot ROW.